 Next steps

 Map your engineering subfield against industry density (Germany / Netherlands) and your budget against total cost.
-Our /study-in-germany and /study-in-netherlands pages cover the destination-level detail; /engineering-courses-in-germany and /engineering-courses-in-netherlands list specific programmes.
+Our guides to studying in Germany and studying in the Netherlands cover the destination-level detail; /engineering-courses-in-germany and /engineering-courses-in-netherlands list specific programmes.
 Counsellors will pressure-test your shortlist at no cost.

 Written by